The Complexity of Transitively Orienting Temporal Graphs: The recognition of temporally transitively orientable graphs

 In this section we investigate the computational complexity of all variants of \TTOs.
 We show that \TTOs\, as well as the two variants \StrongTTOs{} and \StrongStrictTTOs{}, are solvable in polynomial time, whereas \StrictTTOs{} turns out to be NP-complete.

-The main idea of our approach to solve \TTOs\ and its variants is to create Boolean variables for each edge of the underlying graph $G$ and interpret setting a variable to 1 or 0 with the two possible ways of directing the corresponding edge.
+The main idea of our approach to solve \TTOs\ and its variants is to create Boolean variables for each edge of the underlying graph $G$ and interpret setting a variable to 1 or 0 as the two possible ways of directing the corresponding edge.

 More formally, for every edge $\{u,v\}$ we introduce a variable $x_{uv}$ and setting this variable to 1 corresponds to the orientation $uv$ while setting this variable to 0 corresponds to the orientation $vu$.
 Now consider the example of Figure~\ref{forcing-fig}(a), i.e.~an induced path of length two in the underlying graph $G$ on three vertices $u,v,w$, and let $\lambda(u,v)=1$ and $\lambda(v,w)=2$.
 Then the orientation $uv$ ``forces'' the orientation $wv$.
 Indeed, if we otherwise orient $\{v,w\}$ as $vw$, then the edge $\{u,w\}$ must exist and be oriented as $uw$ in any temporal transitive orientation, which is a contradiction as there is no edge between $u$ and $w$.
 We can express this ``forcing'' with the implication $x_{uv}\implies x_{wv}$.
 In this way we can deduce the constraints that all triangles or induced paths on three vertices impose on any (strong/strict/strong strict) temporal transitive orientation.
-We collect all these constraints in \cref{table:2sat-triangle}.
+We collect all these constraints in \Cref{table:2sat-triangle}.

-When looking at the conditions imposed on temporal transitive orientations collected in \cref{table:2sat-triangle}, we can observe that all conditions except ``non-cyclic'' are expressible in 2SAT.
-Since 2SAT is solvable in linear time~\cite{aspvall1979linear}, it immediately follows that the strong variants of temporal transitivity are solvable in polynomial time. \begin{theorem} \StrongTTOs{} and \StrongStrictTTOs{} are solvable in polynomial time. \end{theorem}
+When looking at the conditions imposed on temporal transitive orientations collected in \Cref{table:2sat-triangle}, we can observe that all conditions except ``non-cyclic'' are expressible in 2SAT.
+Since 2SAT is solvable in linear time~\cite{aspvall1979linear}, it immediately follows that the strong variants of temporal transitivity are solvable in polynomial time, as the next theorem states. \begin{theorem} \StrongTTOs{} and \StrongStrictTTOs{} are solvable in polynomial time. \end{theorem}